TarekFaysal/drivermaidreview/README.md

 # Driver and Maid Review
+This is a project which was done in the course CSE311 (Database management System).
 #Project Description:
 Hiring a maid or driver could soon get more complicated.
 The householder and car owner may have to issue an appointment letter that clearly lists the terms and conditions of employment.
 So